-French Interior Minister Bernard Cazeneuve warned against stigmatising Muslims as a furore over the banning of burkinis grew with the emergence of pictures of police surrounding a veiled woman on a beach.
+French Interior Minister Bernard Cazeneuve warned against stigmatising Muslims, as a furore over the banning of burkinis grew with the emergence of pictures showing police surrounding a veiled woman on a beach.

 "The implementation of secularism, and the option of adopting such decrees must not lead to stigmatisation or the creation of hostility between French people," said Cazeneuve on Wednesday, after a meeting with the head of the French Council of the Muslim Faith (CFCM).

 READ MORE: Rights group to take action after Cannes burkini ban

 Dozens of French towns and villages, mostly on the Cote d'Azur, have banned beachwear that "conspicuously" shows a person's religion, a measure aimed at the full-body swimsuit dubbed 'burkini' but which has also been used against women wearing long clothes and a headscarf.